katarzyna-dusza/CV/README.md

 ## Roadmap

 There are a couple of things, which will be improved:
 - [ ] make the code more generic -> create an open source library, the first draft is available [here](https://github.com/katarzyna-dusza/slider)
-- [ ] provide scrolling from different sides (top -> bottom and left -> right)